os-migrate/vmware-migration-kit/README.md

 ### Support

+As Red Hat Ansible Certified Content, this collection is entitled to support through Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.

 For any issues related to the supported components of the collection itself, please feel free to raise an [Issue](https://github.com/os-migrate/vmware-migration-kit/issues) on our GitHub repository.

+If you installed this collection from Galaxy or GitHub, you can find help from the Ansible community on the [Ansible Forum](https://forum.ansible.com/).

 ## License